hughpyle/asr33emu/README.md

-Terminal emulator for ASR-33.
+ASR-33 terminal with paper tape reader/punch emulator.

 ![screenshot](screenshot.png)

 Features:

+- Refactored and expanded (with the help of AI) version of Hugh Pyle's ttyemy project

-- Pygame and Tkinter frontends.
+- Supports Pygame and Tkinter frontends.

-- Backends for pty (Linux/Mac) and ssh (Paramiko library)
+- Backends for serial and ssh (Paramiko library)
+  Ssh has not been well tested, so use with caution.

+- F1/F2 displays/hides the paper tape reader widget (written in Tkinter, but also works with the Pygame frontend)
+- F3/F4 displays/hides the paper tape punch.

-- Limits output to an authentic 10 characters per second.
-Hit F5 to make it go faster (toggle on tkinter frontend, hold on pygame)
+- By default, output is limited to an authentic 10 characters per second.
+Hit F5 to unthrottle the speed.

-- Sound (with the pygame frontend)!
+- Hit F6 to mute the sound.

+- Sound is generated using Hugh Pyle's ASR-33 sound recording and Pygame mixer.
+The sound module Sound now works with both Tkinter and Pygame frontends.
 If it's too loud, hit F7 to close the lid.

+- Hit F8 to switch between Line and Local modes.

+- Hit F9 to turn the printer output on and off.

-- Scrolling (with page up and down - tkinter frontend has a scrollbar)
+- Scrolling (with page up, down, home, end, mouse scroll - Tkinter frontend has a scrollbar)

-- Output a form feed to clear everything

-Various bugs and to-dos:

-- No user interface to select between frontends and backends.
-For now, edit the script.

-- Speed throttling (whether through the backend or throttle.py) does not work well on Linux.
-It works on WSL, and the last time I checked this technique worked on macOS.
-You'll still get the 10-chars-per-second output, but interrupting long outputs won't work.

-- Most of the fun termios functions (echoprt, echok, kill, reprint, discard) don't work on WSL

-- Add tty-37 support (half lines, reverse line feed, and lowercase).
-For now, the forced uppercase can be disabled by editing the upper() function

-- Add backends for wslbridge and msys/cygwin.

-- Improve graphics, better font, allow "ink spread" for overstruck bold.

-- Simulate classical 'stty lcase' line discipline for input of upper/lowercase letters and `` `{|}~`` (part or all of this are broken in modern OSes)

-- Discard and regenerate scrollback to limit memory usage.
-The AbstractLine class I created should be useful for this, but nothing is hooked up.
+- Copy/paste are supported in the Tkinter frontend, but if have character overprinting, only the last character in the stack will be copied.

+- Tkinter and Pygame frontends can be launched from their modules (primarily for testing) or  use the wrapper module to choose frontend/backend combinations and configurations.
+Supports yaml and command line parameters.

+- New Teletype33.ttf font that includes lower case letters in the ASR-33 style (useful when not connected to an old computer from back in the day when only upper-case was supported)